Deep Learning on Electronic Medical Records is doomed to fail

 Originally posted 2022-03-22

-Tagged: machine_learning, popular
+Tagged: machine learning, popular ⭐️

 Obligatory disclaimer: all opinions are mine and not of my employer